wombatlabs/aleo-pool-server/stratum/spec.md

 Stratum protocol is a widely used protocol for cryptocurrency mining, but many cryptocurrencies has suffered from not having a standardized stratum protocol - even though the stratum protocol is simple enough, there is still room for different variants of the protocol to appear.

 This document will try to define a standard stratum protocol for Aleo pool mining.

-The mark `(Testnet3)` may appear in the document; this means the specific part of the protocol is dependent on the network implementation.
-Those parts might change later during Testnet3 and Mainnet.

-The current design of Testnet3 has a on-chain pool-like mechanism, so a Stratum protocol and third-party mining pools might not be too useful.
-That said, there might be situations where running a full node on every prover is not feasible and standalone pools and provers are desired.

 ## Specification